 Tiny Aid Organization Works To Fill Treatment Gaps For Iraqi ISIS Victims

 SINJAR PEDIATRIC UNIT

-May 2018-We have completed the refurbishment of the building where local staff are now providing emergency healthcare for the children.
+May 2018-We completed the refurbishment of the building where local staff are now providing emergency healthcare for the children.
 The holes in the walls where ISIS kept their machine-gun have gone and there are lights and air conditioning throughout the building.
-We help from UAREUK and private sponsors, we created six wards, two examination rooms and four bathrooms with constant running water.
+With help from UAREUK and private donors, we created six wards, two examination rooms and four bathrooms with constant running water.
 We are also contributing towards the cost of transportation to hospitals in Mosul and Duhok for patients who require more extensive treatment.